Rainbell129/Obsidian-Homepage/README.md

 <img width="403" alt="IMG_7055" src="https://user-images.githubusercontent.com/58488160/147173306-3bdd2289-6dd1-4603-9ba7-24d8510dd29f.PNG">

 ## Features
-Currently the homepage features
+Currently the homepage features:
 1. A map of contents that leads to different parts in your vaults (such as your daily notes, weekly notes an other periodic notes);

 <img width="403" alt="IMG_6675" src="https://user-images.githubusercontent.com/58488160/148902450-b1e55944-619b-471c-bf90-763f7f9725bc.GIF">

 2. Three button tabs that allow you to switch between different parts you'd like to display.
-Currently there's a music of the month and automatic birthday countdown featured (this part is supported by React Components).
+Currently there's a music of the month and automatic birthday countdown featured (this part is supported by the plugin React Components);
-3. A dynamic view of different sections in your daily note (in my case they are diaries, daily agendas, and my parrot logs)
+3. A dynamic view of different sections in your daily note (in my case they are diaries, daily agendas, and my parrot logs);
 <img width="400" alt="Screen Shot 2022-01-11 at 3 54 05 PM" src="https://user-images.githubusercontent.com/58488160/148902583-89cfc58f-4300-4495-ba6f-1eb93c915f20.png">

 - using dataviewjs to to present the daily note embeds is convenient but it has one drawback which I simply cannot endure, that is, it will crash down every time you edit the daily note (which I do a lot through quickadd while staying on homepage).
 There is now an alternative to this which I recommend using quickadd macro.
-Please check the `### QA automatic date update` for more information.
+Please check `### QA automatic date update` for more information;

-4. A project tracking for notes with the tag #project.
+4. A project tracking for notes with the tag #project;
-5. A Currently Reading section yet to be automatized
+5. A Currently Reading section yet to be automatized;
 6. Obsidian activity.